MATDOMI/TCFD-Energy-Sector-TM/README.md

 │─── README.md # This file

 ⚙ Features & Methods
-1. Definition and Objectives: This study investigated whether the analyzed companies 263 comply with the TCFD framework using TM in the financial reporting of annual and 264 sustainability reports.
-We collected and preprocessed 64 reports from six publicly 265 traded companies in the Spanish energy sector of IBEX-35 between 2020 and 2023.
-266
+1. Definition and Objectives: This study investigated whether the analyzed companies comply with the TCFD framework using TM in the financial reporting of annual and sustainability reports.
+We collected and preprocessed 64 reports from six publicly. traded companies in the Spanish energy sector of IBEX-35 between 2020 and 2023.
-2. Tools and Resources used: Reports were manually downloaded in PDF format and 267 hosted in a shared Microsoft OneDrive space.
-They were sorted and formatted using 268 Adobe Pro X and converted into Microsoft Word format.
-Python v.
-3.11, and the Py- 269 thon-docx v.1.1.2 and pdfplumber v.0.11.4 libraries were used to read the documents, 270 whereas the spaCy v.3.8.4 library facilitated tokenization.
-Whoosh v.2.7.4 was em- 271 ployed for full-text searches.
-Microsoft Excel was used to compile and analyze the 272 results.
+3. Tools and Resources used: Reports were manually downloaded in PDF format and hosted in a shared Microsoft OneDrive space.
+They were sorted and formatted using Adobe Pro X and converted into Microsoft Word format.
+The software used was, Python v.
+3.11  Python-docx v.1.1.2, and pdfplumber v.0.11.4 libraries were used to read the documents, whereas the spaCy v.3.8.4 library facilitated tokenization.
+Whoosh v.2.7.4 was employed for full-text searches.
+Microsoft Excel was used to compile and analyze the results.
+The phrase consists of a series of commands used in a programming environment, specifically Python, to install libraries and download a natural language processing model

 📊 Key findings:
 Continuous improvements in compliance with the TCFD.